DefinetlyNotAI/DefinetlyNotAI/README.md

 ---

-## About Me:
+## About Me

-I'm a passionate penetration tester / Ethical Hacker with a knack for ~~destruction~~ red team hacking, specializing in network attacks and analysis and hacking tool creation.
-I thrive on testing and learning new hacking tools and exploiting vulnerabilities then fixing them.
-Additionally, I have a strong foundation in robotics and possess the requisite mathematical prowess ~~I am a nerd~~.
+I'm a passionate penetration tester and ethical hacker with a knack for ~~destruction~~ red team hacking, specializing in network attacks, vulnerability analysis, and custom hacking tool development.
+I thrive on pushing systems to their limits, exploiting weaknesses, and then reinforcing them stronger than before.

-Currently, I'm delving into the realms of metasploit, where I'm actively engaged in tool creation.
-During my leisure time, you'll find me honing my problem-solving skills on python and participating in robotics challenges.
+Beyond cybersecurity, I have a strong foundation in robotics and the mathematical prowess to tackle complex problems ~~I am a nerd~~.
+Recently, my focus has expanded into creating advanced security tools, experimenting with exploit simulations, and refining my reverse engineering skills.

-Check out my [website](https://definetlynotai.github.io/Website/).
-Its very basic but covers important things abt me.
+When I’m not deep in code, you’ll find me building new software projects, diving into ARG development, and competing in technical challenges that demand both creativity and precision.

 ---